alexandrebarachant/decoding-brain-challenge-2016/README.md

 | zt      | 0.999    | **1.000**  | 0.995 | **1.000** | **1.000**     | 0.998 | **1.000**    |
 | Average | 0.979    | 0.988  | 0.972 | 0.996 | 0.987     | 0.958 | **0.998**    |

+Very interestingly, the **Cosp** model achieve highest performances, and provided better accuracy than the ensembling.
+The **CSSP** model was the worst performing model, and the **ERPCov** was again the best ERP based model.

 ## Discussion

 ### Things that didn't worked